nextcloud/documentation/admin_manual/configuration_server/theming.rst

  - SVG support for imagick (e.g. ``libmagickcore5-extra``)

-.. note:: In the advanced options of the theming-app you are able to set a custom header logo and Favicon in case you do not want to use the same logo resources you have set above or you do not want to install the mentioned dependencies.
+.. note:: In the advanced options of the theming-app you are able to set a custom favicon in case you do not want to use the same logo resources you have set above or you do not want to install the mentioned dependencies.

 Branded clients
 ---------------